-One of the "Mugwumps" creatures built for the movie still exists and is held by Recorded Pictures Company, the production company of Jeremy Thomas.
+One of the "Mugwumps" creatures built for the movie still exists, and is held by Recorded Pictures Company, the production company of Jeremy Thomas.
 Nevertheless, they are said to have degraded very fast, as they were not built to last (according to David Cronenberg on the DVD commentary).

-Trailers for this film featured footage of William S. Burroughs shot in the 1960s, with an impersonator providing narration about the irony of how a book that was banned and censored has now been made into a movie.
+Trailers for this movie featured footage of William S. Burroughs shot in the 1960s, with an impersonator providing narration about the irony of how a book that was banned and censored has now been made into a movie.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.